-whistle-blowing and for receiving and investigating complaints from the public.

-The Joint Committee operates a whistle blowing policy with clearly identified contacts for making complaints and this is communicated to staff and public.

-identifying the development needs of Members and senior officers in relation to their strategic roles, supported by appropriate training.
+- whistle-blowing and for receiving and investigating complaints from the public.
+The Joint Committee operates a whistle blowing policy with clearly identified contacts for making complaints and this is communicated to staff and public. - identifying the development needs of Members and senior officers in relation to their strategic roles, supported by appropriate training.

 The Group will identify the development needs of members and senior officers in relation to their strategic roles and will ensure that these are addressed through appropriate training.
+As a Joint Committee of Councils members are nominated by their respective councils and undertake training on their roles and responsibilities within their own councils.
+Officers of the Group have undertaken mandatory training in Health and Safety, Recruitment and Selection and Equality in the current Financial year.

 establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation.
 Communication with all sections of the community, partner Councils and other stakeholders, ensuring accountability and encouraging open consultation is fundamental to the Joint Committee.
 To this end the North West Region Waste Management Group Joint Committee has provided a dedicated web site and also a quarterly news letter to promote the work of the Group to all stakeholders.